-Our daily afternoon sea kayak tour.
-2pm to 5pm.
+Our daily wonderful afternoon sea kayak tour.
 On the islands sea kayak tour we hide from any wind while zigzagging through the islands until we reach our secluded beach where we provide a snack.
 Different zigzagging route on the return paddle always looking for the calmest path.

 This sea kayak tour meanders through the islands around Blue Rocks and showcases why this is the best paddling area in Nova Scotia.
 Islands, so many islands.

 Perched on the edge of the Atlantic Ocean, the islands of Blue Rocks.
 These islands make a premier sea kayaking destination that provide a protected paddling environment, while offering glimpses of the open ocean.
 Made up of stratified slate pushed upward by crustal folding, this stunning maze of islands has passageways that only kayakers can navigate.